5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 - Modify it so 15 ports are mapped for macOS without affecting other OSes
 - Inject this table during boot, replacing the original one.

-The method presented here is a slightly modified version of a guide by "apfelnico" and "N0b0dy" of the german [Hackintosh Forum](https://www.hackintosh-forum.de/forum/thread/54986-usb-mittels-ssdt-deklarieren/?postID=721415#post721415) which I used to create my own `SSDT-PORTS.aml`.
+The method presented here is a slightly modified version of a guide by "apfelnico" and "N0b0dy" of the [**German Hackintosh Forum**](https://www.hackintosh-forum.de/forum/thread/54986-usb-mittels-ssdt-deklarieren/?postID=721415#post721415) which I used to create my own `SSDT-PORTS.aml`.
 I just translated and transformed it into this step by step guide.

 I broke it down in smaller sections so you won't be overwhelmed by a seemingly endless document.
 Open the collapsed sections to reveal their contents.